 Can I bring a safety razor in my carry on?

 Safety razors are NOT allowed in hand luggage although you can bring them if you check your luggage.
 That said, if you bring the safety razor without the blade you can bring it in the cabin as well.
-So if you wanted to bring your razor and buy replacement blades at your destination, that is an option.
+So if you wanted to bring your razor and buy replacement cartridges or blades at your destination, that is an option.

 Can I bring a straight razor in my cabin baggage?